-In determining the fair value of investment properties, the Trust has considered the effects of COVID-19 on assumptions such as rent growth, vacancy loss assumptions, credit loss assumptions, as well as valuation metrics.
-The Trust has adjusted cash flow assumptions for its estimate of near-term disruptions to cash flows to reflect collections, vacancy and assumptions on new leasing.
+In determining the fair value of investment properties, the Trust has adjusted cash flow assumptions for its estimate of near-term disruptions to cash flows to reflect collections, vacancy and assumptions on new leasing.
 The Trust undertook a process to assess the appropriateness of the rates considering changes to property level cash flows and any risk premium inherent in such cash flow changes.
 These considerations are reflected in the fair value adjustments of investment properties.

-At March 31, 2022 no external appraisals were obtained for investment properties (December 31, 2021 - \$672,109).
+At June 30, 2022 no external appraisals were obtained for investment properties (December 31, 2021 - \$672,109).